How Do I Get Started?

 - Make up two sets of business cards and stationary, one for

 commercial and one for government customers.
 On the government

-and/or Small service disabled veteran-owned.
-It is a positive for government buyers
+and/or small service disabled veteran-owned.
+It is a positive

-to know this information while it is a negative for commercial
+for government buyers to know this information while it is a

 - Project a professional image, from that first telephone call,